Dwight D. Eisenhower: Presidential campaign of 1952

 Eisenhower insisted on campaigning in the South in the general election, against the advice of his campaign team, refusing to surrender the region to the Democrats.
-The campaign strategy was dubbed "K_{1}C_{2}" and was intended to focus on attacking the Truman administration on three failures: the Korean War, Communism, and corruption.
+The campaign strategy was dubbed "K_{1}C_{2}" and was intended to focus on attacking the Truman administration on three failures: the Korean War, communism, and corruption.

 Two controversies tested him and his staff, but they did not damage the campaign.
 One involved a report that Nixon had improperly received funds from a secret trust.
 Nixon spoke out adroitly to avoid potential damage, but the matter permanently alienated the two candidates.
 The second issue centered on Eisenhower's relented decision to confront the controversial methods of Joseph McCarthy on his home turf in a Wisconsin appearance.
 Eisenhower condemned "wickedness in government", an allusion to gay government employees who were conflated with communism during McCarthyism.

 Eisenhower defeated Democratic candidate Adlai Stevenson II in a landslide, with an electoral margin of 442 to 89, marking the first Republican return to the White House in 20 years.
 He also brought a Republican majority in the House, by eight votes, and in the Senate, evenly divided with Vice President Nixon providing Republicans the majority.

-Eisenhower was the last president born in the 19th century, and he was the oldest president-elect at age 62 since James Buchanan in 1856.
+Following his 1952 victory, Eisenhower became the oldest president-elect at age 62 since James Buchanan in 1856.
 He was the third commanding general of the Army to serve as president, after George Washington and Ulysses S. Grant, and the last not to have held political office prior to becoming president until Donald Trump entered office in January 2017.